Roznn/Statistical-Hough-Transform/README.md

 Please cite this PAMI paper when code used.

 ## Getting started
-Demo is launched by typing
+Demo is launched by typing in the command window of Matlab:

 > RzDDemoPAMI2009

-in the command window of Matlab, and the image *losange3.bmp* needs to be placed in the same folder as this *RzDDemoPAMI2009.m* file.
+The image *losange3.bmp* needs to be placed in the same folder as this *RzDDemoPAMI2009.m* file.